kayla-hale/Multiplex-Dynamics/README.txt

+# Multiplex-Dynamics
+Companion code for Hale et al. 2020: Pollinators in food webs: Mutualistic interactions increase diversity, stability, and function in multiplex networks

 % All code in this folder is companion to the manuscript:
-% Hale et al. 2019 Pollinators in food webs: Mutualistic interactions
+% Hale et al. 2020 Pollinators in food webs: Mutualistic interactions
 %   increase diversity, stability, and function in multiplex networks
 % See the main-text Methods for a detailed description of the dynamic
 %   models and analysis implemented in this code.